Exploration and mining licences

 - report the details of expenditures made on the licence in annual statutory returns.

-The purpose of the annual statutory returns is to provide a record of the amount that the licence has expended on the operation.
-From this information the department can assess whether the annual expenditure commitment is being met.
+The purpose of the annual statutory returns is to provide a record of the amount that the licensee has expended on the operation.
+From this information, the department can assess whether the annual expenditure commitment is being met.

 The department monitors the results of these returns and will closely examine licences that are not meeting their expenditure requirement.

 The department may also examine licences that are reporting satisfactory expenditure.
 This may be undertaken where it appears that the reported expenditure is substantially higher than what would normally be spent for that type of operation, or where the reported expenditure does not appear to be reflected in the actual on-site work.